Where To Stay In Chamonix For Skiing

 General rule: lock in accommodation before you book ski guides.
 The best guides in Chamonix fill up in peak weeks, but accommodation near the right lift fills faster and limits your options more than anything else.

-Rental car gives you flexibility to chase conditions between sectors, do the Courmayeur day trip through the Mont Blanc Tunnel, and reach Argentière without depending on the valley bus.
+Renting a car gives you flexibility to reach Argentiere quickly, chase conditions between sectors, and make the Courmayeur day trip through the Mont Blanc Tunnel.

 Do You Need a Guide?

-For the Vallée Blanche, the Argentière Glacier, and any serious off-piste terrain, a guide is not optional — it's the right call.
+For the Vallee Blanche, the Argentiere Glacier and any serious off-piste terrain, a guide is not optional, it's the right call.
 The terrain is consequential, the snowpack changes fast, and the routes off the upper mountain require someone who knows the mountain intimately.
-Good guides in Chamonix are also genuinely excellent company — most have spent years on the mountain and know lines that no map will show you.
+Good guides in Chamonix are also genuinely excellent company and most have spent years on the mountain and know lines that no map will show you.

-For the main lift-accessed piste skiing on Brévent, Flégère, and Les Houches, a guide is not necessary unless you want to push into off-piste terrain adjacent to those sectors.
+For the main lift-accessed piste skiing on Brevent, Flegere and Les Houches, a guide is not necessary unless you want to drop into off-piste terrain adjacent to those sectors.

 Contact us below for guide recommendations in Chamonix.